marksteele/drop-bucket/README.md

 It's meant to be used to share files with people in a transient way.

+## Use cases

+You are security conscious and you need to share files with collegues, but don't want to email them, send them over slack, etc...

+You have regulatory or contractual provisions that prevent you from sharing files unsecurely and need to know exactly where your data is being stored and how it's being managed.

+You need to share big-ish files.

+You'd like ot make sure that when people send you files, they are automatically scanned for viruses.

-## Pros
+## Security

-- User management is done via AWS Cognito (could easily be adapted to be a single-sign with various authentication providers)
-- Files are stored in S3
-  - It's cheap!
-It's reliable!
-It scales to infinity!
-  - Default bucket policy has encryption (via s3 bucket policy)
+All client-server operations (authentication, directory listing, uploads, downloads) are secured by strong transport encryption (TLS).
+At rest, files are encrypted in S3 using server-side AES-256 encryption.

+The standards-based identity component (Cognito) is managed by AWS and is compliant to multiple certifications (HIPAA, PCI DSS, SOC, ISO/EIC 27001, ISO/EIC 27017, ISO/EIC 27018, and ISO 9001).
+It can be federated with a variety of identity providers if desired.

+The file storage component (S3) is designed for 99.99% availability, and 99.999999999% durability.

+All files are scanned for viruses automatically on upload by the Clam Anti-Virus software.
+Virus definitions are updated daily.

+Policy on the storage backend will prevent access to files that have been tagged as being infected by viruses.

-  - Files auto-delete in 7 days (via s3 bucket lifecycle configuration)
+All files are automatically deleted after 7 days via S3 bucket lifecycle policy.

-  - The client application is browser based, so files are directly talking to the S3 API (there's no server intermediary for file uploads/downloads)
-  - You get to choose which AWS region you want your data to live in.
+You get to control which AWS region your files are stored in.

-- Files are automatically scanned for virus on upload
-  - Files found to be infected cannot be accessed (s3 bucket policy)
-  - Virus definitions update daily (lambda cloudwatch scheduled event)
-- The backend API is serverless (lambda functions)
-  - Pay per use pricing
-  - Authenticated via AWS IAM policy/Cognito
+## Scalability

+As this is a serverless architecture relying heavily on AWS infrastructure, it could easily scale to millions of users storing petabytes of data without requiring any specific scaling actions (with the possibly exception of increasing service limits for API Gateway/Lambda/S3).

-- The client is written as a single page application, and is hosted in S3
+The client application is a single-page application, and communicates directly with the S3 API.
-  - It's cheap!
-It's reliable!
-It scales to infinity!

-All these properties mean:
-- There is no fixed cost to run this service.
-- It will scale from nothing (no cost) to any number of users servicing petabytes of data.
-- There is no per-user fixed cost
-- Pay for only s3 storage, data transfer fees (to and from S3) and API calls.

-## Cons
+## Limitations

+The default installation will host the website on S3 static website hosting.
+This is non HTTPS, although it's easy enough to create a CloudFront distribution in front of it and force SSL from CloudFront.

+The tool currently will limit uploads to 300 Mb, as that is a limitation of the virus scanning.
+The limit is imposed due to the relatively small amount of disk space that is available to Lambda functions (500 Mb).
+When factoring in the virus scanner and virus definitions, there's only about 300 Mb of usable space left.
+I'm erring on the side of caution, if a file can't be scanned or doesn't have a clean scan, it is not accessible.

-- This is a browser based application.
+This is a browser based application.
 If your browser is old, this might not work for you.

-- It doesn't keep your files in sync, it's up to you to upload files.
+It doesn't keep your files in sync, it's up to you to upload files.

-- It's not a collaboration tool, doesn't do any versioning.
+It's not a collaboration tool, doesn't do any versioning.

 ## Pricing scenario